Oh, the Splices You’ll See!

 The blue, igloo-roof over the rock went away to a vast distance, the visible world expanded with a leap. – William Golding, Pincher Martin

 Some people describe comma splices as an error, a horror, a nightmare, an insult — something terrible, to be dreaded and denounced.
 We are urged to spurn them, to expunge them swiftly and severely as though they were insidious “germs” in our otherwise unsullied text.
-Even when they are acknowledged to be occasionally acceptable, we are advised to avoid them to be on the safe side. “[O]nly do it if you’re famous,” Lynne Truss suggests.
+Even when they are acknowledged to be occasionally acceptable, we are told to avoid them to be on the safe side. “[O]nly do it if you’re famous,” Lynne Truss warns.
 Leave it to the experts.

 This kind of advice can be helpful to learners, or writers who want a quick yes–no answer.
 But it also tends to be simplistic and misleading, failing to reflect the subtlety and complexity with which skilled writers consciously use comma splices.
 Moreover, when authorities dismiss certain techniques out of hand without mentioning the breadth of their usage in various stylistic and historical contexts, they can perpetuate fear of making mistakes and ignorance of how language works.